-The workshop is intended for intermediate to advanced digital photographers.
-You must have a good working knowledge of Photoshop and/or Lightroom.
-Bring a digital or film camera you know well and come with a laptop computer that you are proficient in your navigational skills.
+The workshop is intended for enthusiastic digital photographers.
+Bring a digital camera you know well and come with a laptop computer that you are proficient in your navigational skills.
 This workshop is primarily for MacIntosh users.
-If you are bringing a PC, we will not be able to answer your computer navigation questions.
+If you are bringing a PC, we may not be able to answer your computer navigation questions.

 Many of the photographic excursions required for this workshop involve hiking up to a mile over uneven, and at times, steep terrain.
 Participants should be able to navigate this type of terrain unassisted.

 Each of us has a vision, a pure way of seeing that is uniquely our own.
 We are like a one-of-a-kind of camera with an unlimited film supply, recharging batteries and a storage recording bank that edits as we get older.
 And yet, we don’t realize how incredibly unique, how valuable our individual way of seeing really is.
 Each one of us is captured in a different way by an image.